 Patrick J. Ryan is the founder of www.AwakenedWisdom.com and is an Awakened Enterprise™ coach.
 He is the author of Awakened Wisdom: A Guide to Reclaiming Your Brilliance and works around the globe with emerging leaders, communities and individuals interested in learning how to live and lead in an awakened way.
 He can be contacted at info@AwakenedWisdom.com.

-If you just stumbled across this blog, and want to continue to learn about the great conversations you could be having with your people…
+If you just stumbled across this blog, and want to continue to learn about the making great transitions and being a leader that people want to follow…

 Step 1.
-Receive Clare’s blog posts in your inbox – subscribe top right
+Receive Clare’s blog posts in your inbox – subscribe below

 Step 2.
 Follow Clare’s Conversations on twitter at @clareenorman

-And pass it on to all your friends and colleagues, so they can join the movement too.
+And pass this post on to all your friends and colleagues, so they can join the movement too.